 The Company accounts for an award called for in the CEO's employment agreement (the "Employment Agreement Award") as a derivative instrument in accordance with ASC 815, "Derivatives and Hedging."
 The Company estimated the fair value of the award at December 31, 2018 and 2017, to be approximately \$25.7 million and \$32.3 million, respectively, and accordingly adjusted its liability to this amount.
-The long-term portion is recorded in other current liabilities in the consolidated balance sheets.
+The long-term portion is recorded in other long-term liabilities and the current portion is recorded in other current liabilities in the consolidated balance sheets.
 The (benefit)/expense associated with the Employment Agreement Award was recorded in the consolidated statements of operations as corporate selling, general and administrative expenses and was approximately \$(5.1) million and \$8.5 million for the years ended December 31, 2018, and 2017, respectively.